John Cho talks Searching, Star Trek and Sundance

 Ohanian: I mean, I don't like to pass judgement till we have more information, but I hate it.

 Ohanian: I just worry it might give films that would otherwise be up for Best Picture nominations -- like if I'm an Academy voter would I want to vote for Black Panther for Best Picture if it can get Most Popular film?
-That is why I am not a fan of it for Black Panther award, this year.
+That is why I am not a fan of it.
 In my opinion, Black Panther should be up for Best Picture.

 John, one series associated with you is Star Trek.
 I notice that Star Wars had been doing these B-side movies where it's off the main plot.
 There was Solo earlier this year.
 But I'm wondering, is there room for something like a Sulu movie?
 Same letters almost.